AU Today

 AU named a top 10 college in Illinois

-Aurora University earned the #10 spot in the U.S. News & World Report 2025 Best Colleges in Illinois rankings.
-This recognition highlights AU’s dedication to academic excellence, student success, and expanding access to higher education for learners from all backgrounds.
+Aurora University earned the #10 spot in the U.S. News & World Report 2026 Best Colleges in Illinois rankings for the second consecutive year.
+The university also improved its national distinction as a Top Performer on Social Mobility, leaping 34 places to #22, and is now among the top 5% performers on social mobility nationwide.
+These recognitions reflect AU’s dedication to academic excellence, student success, and expanding access to higher education for learners from all backgrounds.

 students work together in classroom